8 Problems Every Couple Faces In The First Year Of Marriage

 Getting married after being independent for years can be quite the test for many.
 Marriages require a lot of work – understanding, adjustments, and sacrifice.

 The freedom you once had of doing what you wished, both financially and socially, without being answerable to anyone may change after marriage.
 It is because you will now be running a household with your spouse.
-From managing household finances to taking care of family members, both of you are equally responsible for everything.
+From managing household finances to taking care of the family members, both of you are equally responsible for everything.
 This may mean compromising a bit on your carefree past.

-During your courtship days, both of you had your respective spaces and time for yourself.
+During your courtship days, both of you had your respective spaces and time for yourselves.
 However, after marriage, you will spend the rest of your life under the same roof.
 While there will be a fair share of adjustments, you may even encounter differences in opinion and conflict.

 Conflicts may arise even from trivial issues like putting the toilet seat down or leaving dry laundry inside the washing machine.
 It is more than just a difference of opinion; it is a series of poor choices damaging your relationship.